Medical Marijuana for PTSD in Florida: Turn Trauma into Growth

 Find a cannabis doctor who knows how to help you get the most out of life.
 Truly flourishing may be the magic key to achieving sustained PTSD relief.
 If you are experiencing a traumatic event and taking prescription drugs for flashbacks or disturbing thoughts, there is help.
 If you are suffering from PTSD as one of your health conditions and think you will qualify for a medical marijuana card.

-Are you a veteran, hurricane victim, or trauma survivor?
-In Miami, if you have PTSD, we may be able to help.
+Are you a veteran, hurricane victim, or traua survivor?
+Are you taking too many prescription medications for your anxiety?
+Medical marijuana in Florida may offer a healthier option.
+In Miami, if you have post traumatic stress disorder PTSD, we may be able to help.
 Let us help you down the path of healing.
 Schedule an appointment at our new cannabis clinic today.
 We’re at 649 NE 79th Street.
-Our doctors are experts in the safe use of legal weed for PTSD.
+Our doctors are experts in the safe use of legal weed for stress disorder or PTSD.
 We can point you in the right direction for post-traumatic GROWTH.
 More information on PTSD can be found at the Department of Veterans Affairs PTSD webpage.